Brad Stevens: 2009–10 season

 Fueled in large part by Gordon Hayward's and Shelvin Mack's roles in leading Team USA to the gold medal in the FIBA Under-19 World Championship during the off-season, Butler began the season ranked 10th in the Coaches' Poll and 11th in the AP Poll.
 A few commentators picked the Bulldogs as a possible "sleeper team" to make the Final Four.
 Stevens was not so sure, privately telling his father, "We have a really good team, and I'm not sure how far we can go this year, but next year, we ought to go really far."

 Butler got off to a mediocre start, losing twice in the 76 Classic 82–73 to 22nd-ranked Minnesota and to 19th-ranked Clemson 70–69.
 After the tournament Butler's record stood at 4–2 and the team dropped to #23 in the AP Poll and #20 in the Coaches' Poll.
 Butler won its next two games before falling to 13th-ranked Georgetown 72–65 in the Jimmy V Classic.
-The team won its next two games beating #15 Ohio State 74–66 and edging out former conference rival Xavier 69–68, both at home.
+The team won its next two games beating #15 Ohio State 74–66 and narrowly edging out former conference rival Xavier 69–68, both at home.
 After losing 67–57 at UAB three days later, Butler stood at 9–4 and fell out of the AP rankings.
-However, the team remained in the Coaches Poll at #23.
+However, the team remained in the Coaches' Poll at #23.

 Stevens rallied the team, and they proceeded to win 16 straight games before facing Siena in a BracketBusters game.
 Butler beat Siena 70–53 and Stevens tied the NCAA record for most wins (81) by a head coach in his first three seasons set by Mark Few of Gonzaga in 2002 and tied by Mark Fox of Nevada in 2007.

-On February 26, 2010, Butler traveled to Valparaiso for their regular season finale.
+On February 26, 2010, Butler traveled to Valparaiso for their regular-season finale.
 Leading scorer Gordon Hayward was sidelined with lower back pain, but the team still won 74–69.
-In so doing, Stevens broke the coaching record he had tied the prior week and Butler completed an 18–0 undefeated conference schedule.
-It was Butler's first undefeated conference record since joining the Horizon League, and first since Joe Sexson led the 1978 team to a 6–0 record in the now defunct Indiana Collegiate Conference.
+In doing so, Stevens broke the coaching record he had tied the prior week and Butler completed an 18–0 undefeated conference schedule.
+It was Butler's first undefeated conference record since joining the Horizon League, and first since Joe Sexson led the 1978 team to a 6–0 record in the now-defunct Indiana Collegiate Conference.
 Stevens earned his third straight regular-season conference championship.

-In the Horizon league tournament, Stevens' Bulldogs used their home-court advantage to beat Milwaukee 68–59 in the semi-finals and to beat Wright State 70–45 in the finals.
+In the Horizon league tournament, Stevens' Bulldogs used their home-court advantage to beat Milwaukee 68–59 in the semifinals and to beat Wright State 70–45 in the finals.
 The win earned the team an automatic bid into the 2010 NCAA tournament, and completed a 20–0 run through league play.
 Stevens became the first coach to lead a Horizon League team to both an undefeated regular season and conference tournament since the league was formed in 1979.
-Stevens was also the only coach in Division I to lead his team to an undefeated conference schedule during the 2009–10 season.
+He was also the only coach in Division I to lead his team to an undefeated conference schedule during the 2009–10 season.